titom73/ansible-junos-ztp/group_vars/README.md

         ntp:             # NTP server

     path:                # All paths required by ZTP roles
-      build:             # Local directory where to store configuration file
       ftp_conf:          # FTP directory to store configuration
       ftp_root:          # Home dir of the FTP server
       soft:              # FTP directory to store software